CompIsle/Unit-16-A2/doc/Problem 1 Doc.md

 Overall, it's a good design that's easy and simple to use.
 One thing you could consider adding is a way to show only completed tasks.

 I agree with the feedback i recvived from charlie about adding a way to see only the completed tasks only.
+Along side the already existing filters i added a third that allows you to see only completed tasks.

 ##  Evaluation